hassmuha/CarND-LaneLines-P1-Submit/writeup.md

 6) Then by using the weighted combining method the detected laned were plotted over original image
 ![alt text][image4]

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by slope filtering.
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by slope filtering and averaging.
 As we know the slope for the right side should be negative and for the left side slope should have positive value.
-The range have been defined separately for right and left lanes.
-At the end average slope and average y-intercept is calculated for left aand right lanes.
-A single line has been drawn for by taking the average slope and y-intercept within the region of interest for both left and right lane separately combining slopes together
+The slope filtering range have been defined separately for right and left lanes.
+All the lines lies in those ranges either correspond to left or right lane.
+At the end average slope and average y-intercept is calculated for left and right lanes.
+A single line has been drawn for by taking the average slope and y-intercept within the region of interest for both left and right lane separately.
 ![alt text][image5]
 ![alt text][image4]